AMEER-HAMZA-RANA/AMEER-HAMZA-RANA/README.md

 Hi 👋 My name is Ameer Hamza
 ============================

-Full Stack Web Developer
+Full Stack Web Developer | JavaScript & PHP Expert
 ------------------------

-# Full-Stack Web Developer | JavaScript & PHP Expert

-# Full-Stack Web Developer | JavaScript & PHP Expert

 Welcome to my GitHub! 👋 I'm a passionate and experienced Full-Stack Web Developer with over 3 years of hands-on experience building dynamic, scalable, and user-friendly web applications.
 My technical expertise spans across front-end, back-end, and full-stack development, with a strong focus on creating high-performance and maintainable code.